yellowchihuahua/WiFiMLCapstoneS2026/README.md

 ### ML Preprocessing (`ml_preprocess.py`)
 Final-stage preparation for machine learning.
 It transforms OSM features and performs label bucketing, categorizing OSM subtypes into **Sensitive** and **Non-Sensitive** labels and respective buckets to enable further classification tasks.

+#### OUI Cleaner (`oui_cleaner.py`)
+A utility script designed to parse the raw text format provided by the IEEE.
+It extracts the relevant Organizationally Unique Identifiers and their associated vendor names, transforming the data from `oui_Feb_3_2026.txt` into a structured `ouiclean.txt` format.

+#### Raw OUI Registry (`oui_Feb_3_2026.txt`)
+The original, unformatted OUI dataset as accessed from the IEEE on **February 3, 2026**.
+This file serves as the ground-truth source for all device manufacturer lookups within the repository.

+#### Processed OUI List (`ouiclean.txt`)
+The optimized and cleaned version of the registry.
+This file is the primary reference used by the `data_enrichment.py` script to perform efficient vendor matching for the project's data entries.